sinesc/adria/doc/overview.md

 `try { ... } catch (<type> <exception>) { ... } [ catch ([<type>] <exception>) { ... } ... ] [ finally { ... } ]`

 Support for catching specific types of exceptions was added.
-If an exception is "not instanceof" the first catch-block's type, the exception is passed to the next block until it is caught.
+If an exception is "not instanceof" the first catch-blocks type, the exception is passed to the next block until it is caught.
 If the last catch block is not unconditional and the exception fails that instanceof test as well, it will be rethrown.
 When mixing unconditional and conditional catch blocks, the unconditional block must come last.

 ## Added syntax